Parks and Recreation Management Program

 Northern Arizona University has been offering Bachelor of Science degrees in Recreation since 1961.
 We offered our online Parks and Recreation Management (PRM) Certificate in 2001 and the first accredited online Bachelor of Science degree in Parks and Recreation Management in 2003.
 We began offering innovative 2 year and 3 year degree completion progression plans in Fall of 2012.
 The PRM faculty have continually demonstrated a commitment to providing a unique, diverse and innovative student centered educational experience.
 The Parks and Recreation Management Program is located in the Geography, Planning and Recreation Department, a unit within the College of Social and Behavioral Sciences.

 The Parks and Recreation Management Program is accredited by the Council of Accreditation for Parks, Recreation, Tourism and Related Professions (COAPRT).
 The PRM program prepares professionals for rewarding positions in the exciting field of parks, recreation and leisure services through traditional campus and online courses.
 We promote, experiential education, and real-life challenges, which teach students to plan, organize and facilitate challenging and satisfying leisure service programs to meet the needs of an ever-changing population.
-We offered the first (2003) and still the only COAPRT accredited online Bachelor of Science degree in Park and Recreation Management.
+We offered the first (2003) and still the only COAPRT accredited online Bachelor of Science degree in Parks and Recreation Management.

 The Parks and Recreation Management Program offers a Bachelor of Science Degree.
 Faculty in the program have diverse interests and experience in outdoor leadership, community recreation management, park and resource protection, recreation programming, interpretation, outdoor recreation research, recreation site and area planning.